 Nontariff barriers are all the other ways that a nation can draw up rules, regulations, inspections, and paperwork to make it more costly or difficult to import products.
 A rule requiring certain safety standards can limit imports just as effectively as high tariffs or low import quotas, for instance.
 There are also nontariff barriers in the form of "rules-of-origin" regulations; these rules describe the "Made in Country X" label as the one in which the last substantial change in the product took place.
-A manufacturer wishing to evade import restrictions may try to change the production process so that the last big change in the product happens in their own country.
+A manufacturer wishing to evade import restrictions may try to change the production process so that the last big change in the product happens in his or her own country.
 For example, certain textiles are made in the United States, shipped to other countries, combined with textiles made in those other countries to make apparel-and then re-exported back to the United States for a final assembly, to escape paying tariffs or to obtain a "Made in the USA" label.

 Despite import quotas, tariffs, and nontariff barriers, the share of apparel sold in the United States that is imported rose from about half in 1999 to about three-quarters today.
-According to the U.S. Bureau of Labor Statistics (BLS), estimated the number of U.S. jobs in textiles and apparel fell 44% from 2007 to 2014, and will fall by another 25% by 2024.
+The U.S. Bureau of Labor Statistics (BLS), estimated the number of U.S. jobs in textiles and apparel fell from 666,360 in 2007 to 385,240 in 2012, a 42% decline.
 Even more U.S. textile industry jobs would have been lost without tariffs.
 However, domestic jobs that are saved by import quotas come at a cost.
 Because textile and apparel protectionism adds to the costs of imports, consumers end up paying billions of dollars more for clothing each year.